Close

 Locked filing cabinets

-Example…If an RRT is working as an employee for an organization (e.g., home care company, FHT), they are considered to be an “agent of the HIC”.
+Example…If an RT is working as an employee for an organization (e.g., home care company, FHT), they are considered to be an “agent of the HIC”.
 This means that the RRT must comply with the PHIPA policies put in place by the HIC (their employer).

 Retention of Electronic